army-of-one/generoo/README.md

 ### Template Configuration

 The template configuration is the most important configuration.
 It encompasses the following:
-* the mapping from the template directory to the output directory.
-* the prompts that need to be taken from the user in order to fill in the templates.
 * any variables that need to be used in the mappings but not taken by the user
+* the prompts that need to be taken from the user in order to fill in the templates
+* the mapping from the template directory to the output directory

-In pre-existing archetypes, it will always be called `template-configuration.json`.
+In pre-existing archetypes, it will always be called `<scope>-template-configuration.json`.

-Here is an example of a `template-configuration.json` file:
+Here is an example of a `project-template-configuration.json` file:

 ```json
 {